digst/cloud/design.md

 **[Acceptance test]** Service passing the provided automated tests are considered running.

-Because the same virtual machine is use to build and test services at both the consumer and provider, the automated test can also be used as a form of acceptance test.
+Because the same virtual machine is used to build and test services at both the consumer and provider, the automated test can also be used as a form of acceptance test.
 That is, the GovCloud provider can rely on the test to verify that a service is running after an upgrade of the underlying platform.
 A side effect to this, is that if a service is behaving un-expected after a platform update, new tests should be writen to provide better test coverage for future updates.

 **[Sandbox]** SIT provides limited unsupported free-of-charge GovCloud ressources to existing and prospect consumers for evaluation purposes.